 - giving the Jobcentre a share code so they can view your settled status online - you can get a share code on GOV.UK

-If the Jobcentre asks you for more evidence or says they can’t verify your settled status, contact your nearest Citizens Advice.
+If the Jobcentre asks you for more evidence or says they can’t verify your settled status, talk to an adviser.

 If you have pre-settled status, you don’t automatically have the ‘right to reside’ to claim benefits.
 You might have the right to reside for different reasons - for example, because of things like your work or your family.
 Check if you have the right to reside.

 You will need to update your online status if: